 When Sharp heard that the settlement had been destroyed he asked the British government for help to restore it, but this was refused.
-Instead, he persuaded philanthropic investors to form the Sierra Leone Company, which was incorporated by Parliament in 1791.
-Significantly, this followed the failure of a Bill to abolish the slave trade.
-The Clapham Sect, inspired by Sharp's vision, saw Sierra Leone potentially as an ideal society where races could mix on terms of equality, where free Africans would prosper by cultivation and legitimate trade, and the myths used to justify the slave trade would be finally demolished [5: pp. 326-7].
+Instead, he persuaded charitable investors to form the Sierra Leone Company, which was authorised by Parliament in 1791.
+The Clapham Sect, inspired by Sharp's vision, saw that Sierra Leone could become an ideal society where races could mix on terms of equality, where free Africans would prosper by cultivation and legitimate trade, and the myths used to justify the slave trade would be finally demolished.
+[5: pp. 326-7].

-The Act of Parliament gave the Company authority to retain land originally granted by the Crown and any other land it might acquire.
-Clause 5 of the Act stated:
+An Act of Parliament authorised the Company to keep the land and any other land it acquired.
+Clause 5 of the Act stated t Sharn government).

-It shall not be lawful for the said Company either directly or indirectly by itself or themselves or by Agents or Servants of the said Company...to deal or traffic in the buying or selling of Slaves.
+It shall not be lawful for the said Company either directly or indirectly by itself or themselves or by Agents or Servants of the said Company... to deal or traffic in the buying or selling of Slaves.

-The directors of the Company required all the employees, 'under heavy penalty', not to trade in slaves [2; p.28].
+The directors of the Company also required all the employees, 'under heavy penalty,' not to trade in slaves [2; p.28].